skip to Main Content

 There are many ways that the courts can enforce a child support order

-The state may also have to seize federal or state income tax returns, lottery winnings or gambling payouts.
+The state may also have to seize federal or state income tax returns, lottery winnings, or gambling payouts.
 They could also garnish bank accounts.
 In other situations, the party not paying support may find themselves unable to renew their professional licenses, as well as their recreational licenses.
 They could also find themselves denied a passport.
 It is even possible that the courts will issue a bench warrant and arrest an individual for unpaid support.

-Requesting enforcement action may not be pleasant, but it is often necessary to connect with the financial assistance you need to support yourself or your children after a divorce.
+Requesting enforcement action for court-ordered support may not be pleasant, but it is often necessary to connect with the financial assistance you need to support yourself or your children after a divorce.
 If you have concerns about your ex’s unwillingness to pay, talking with a family law attorney may help you better understand your rights.

 Related Posts: Know the impacts of choosing a lump-sum alimony payment, Spousal support isn’t automatic in divorce, Consider different arrangements for alimony payments, Lump sum payments: Monthly alimony payments might be avoidable, Including alimony in your divorce isn’t automatic,